View original document

 it will be no more of a burden on them than was the reduction of nine billions

-of the war debt, if we had act had three major Income tax reductions which
+of the war debt, if we had not had three major Income tax reductions which

 helped to encourage stock market speculation and the making of uncollectible